Fire

 - Go to File>Import and select the music from your hard drive where it was downloaded.

-- Select all the songs that you imported and right-click to "Get Info”
+- Select all the songs that you imported and right-click in order to "Get Info”

 - Within this dialog box, you can add relevant Album Titles, Artist names, etc. for all the songs at once.